petterastedt/ambientsounds/README.md

 ## Ambient sounds 🧘

-I created this project to practice writing vanila javascript since I mostly use frameworks and libraries both at work and private.
+I created this project to try building something simple with vanila javascript since I mostly use frameworks and libraries both at work and private.
 This one I wrote using only javascript, html and scss.

 Features:
 - Plays background video with a "playlist" of sounds corresponding to the current category.